-The reverse sensing system is automatically enabled when the gear selector is placed in R (Reverse) and the ignition is ON.
+The RSS automatically turns on when the gear selector is placed in R (Reverse) and the ignition is ON.
 A control in the message center allows the driver to disable the system only when the ignition is ON and the gear selector is in R (Reverse).
-Refer to Message center in the Driver Controls chapter.
+Refer to Message center in the Driver Controls chapter for more information.